/* For sample image thumbnails */

 Two 90mm lenses compared.
 On the left is the Schneider (SAD 90), Alpa Mount, aperture only.
 On the right is the Rodenstock (HR 90) discussed above.

+SAD 90 is a very interesting lens.
+Alpa's version is aperture only, so you have to rely on the electronic shutter on the digital back.
+Comparing to the legendary HR 90, SAD 90 is much smaller, much lighter (300 grams vs 880 grams), at 1/3 of the price.
 SAD is best to shoot at f/11.
 The image circle is 90mm.
 The image qualities at the center between the two are almost identical.
 However, when shift to 18mm, SAD 90 is noticeably softer than HR 90.
-If you do not shift, or if you just shift slightly, then the huge reductions of size and weight make it a very worthy consideration.
+If you do not shift, or if you just shift slightly, the substantial reductions in size and weight make it well worth considering.

 Frankly, I have never used this lens in real world situation because I have some concerns about the image quality at the far edge.
 I purchased this lens purely as a backup.
 If someday I must do some ultra-light backpacking, I might put this thing in my pack.